Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: State-Space Models of the -in-1 AWE System

 \section{State-Space Models of the $N$-in-1 AWE System}

-Compared to the 1-in-1 system, the dynamic behavior of the $N$-in-1 system is more complex due to the coupling of heat and mass flows between stacks.
-Based on the classical literature \cite{ulleberg2003modeling} and the authors' prior research on 1-in-1 systems \cite{qi2023thermal,qi2023design,qi2021pressure}, we establish a state-space model for the $N$-in-1 system.
-Here, we will pay more attention to the unique aspects of the $N$-in-1 system while briefly introducing the components that also appear in 1-in-1 systems for completeness.
-The key variables are marked in Fig. \ref{fig:sys}(b).
+Compared with the 1-in-1 system, the $N$-in-1 system exhibits more complex dynamics due to coupling of heat and mass flows among stacks.
+Based on classical work \cite{ulleberg2003modeling} and our prior studies on 1-in-1 systems \cite{qi2023thermal,qi2023design,qi2021pressure}, a state-space model for the $N$-in-1 system is developed.
+The focus is on features unique to the $N$-in-1 configuration, while shared components are summarized briefly.
+Key variables are shown in Fig. \ref{fig:sys}(b), { and the parameters for the 4,000 Nm$^3$/h-rated system are provided in Table \ref{tab:parameter} in Appendix B.} Without loss of generality, the following assumptions are made:

+\emph{a) Pressure Dynamics:} { The pressure is treated as an externally specified operating condition, and is assumed to be maintained near a regulated operating value (e.g., 1.8 MPa) during production, since frequent pressure adjustment is generally avoided in practice to alleviate structural and diaphragm fatigue.}

+\emph{b) Water Consumption and Replenishment:} Water consumption and replenishment are much slower than electrical and thermal dynamics and are neglected.

+\emph{c) Symmetry Between Stacks:} Like most commercial $N$-in-1 systems, stacks have identical geometric parameters, and asymmetric designs are not considered.